-"hundreds of plants" (E. Burton and B. Abbott pers. comm.
-February 2012) but other populations are reported to be much smaller.
-The estimated number of individuals across different populations are: Taree to Nabiac area c.
-90, Tea Gardens to Clarence Town area c.
-50-60, Kurri Kurri to Neath area c.
-30-40 and upper Hunter area c.10.
+'100s'.
+The population in the Grahamstown Lake Catchment Area was estimated to have "hundreds of plants in one 100 meter square area" (E. Burton and B. Abbott pers. comm.
+Feb 2012) but other populations are reported to be much smaller.
+For the populations within the Taree to Nabiac area the total observed number of individuals was c.
+90, for those in the Tea Gardens to Clarence Town area totalled c.
+50-60 individuals, in the Kurri Kurri to Neath area c.
+30-40 individuals, and in the upper Hunter area c.10 individuals.
 There are no estimates of population size for a number of sites across the known distribution including the Sydney records.
-Thus the total number of individuals is estimated to be low.
+Thus the total number of individuals is low.

-- 6. The species is known to occur in two formal conservation reserves, Columbey National Park near Clarence Town and Wingen Maid Nature Reserve.
+- 6. The species is known to occur in two formal conservation reserves, Columbey National Park near Clarence Town, and Wingen Maid Nature Reserve.
 At Columbey National Park, a small population was found in regrowth Eucalyptus amplifolia subsp. amplifolia forest (Bell 2009). - 7.
 The preferred habitat of Pterostylis chaetophora is seasonally moist, dry sclerophyll forest with a grass and shrub understorey.
 This habitat type is susceptible to invasion by weeds with resultant change to vegetation structure.
-Pterostylis chaetophora is also threatened by habitat loss and disturbance from road works, rubbish dumping and uncontrolled vehicle access. - 8.
+P. chaetophora is also threatened by habitat loss and disturbance from road works, rubbish dumping and uncontrolled vehicle access. - 8.
 Pterostylis chaetophora M.A.Clem. & D.L.Jones is not eligible to be listed as an Endangered or Critically Endangered species. - 9.
 Pterostylis chaetophora M.A.Clem. & D.L.Jones is eligible to be listed as a Vulnerable species as, in the opinion of the Scientific Committee, it is known only from a low number of mature individuals as prescribed by the Threatened Species Conservation Regulation 2010: